 Performing KYB checks manually has been the well-known traditional option until the market introduced automated Know Your Business verification solutions.

 Compared to AI-powered software, humans aren’t capable of researching, analyzing, and reviewing multiple databases so quickly.
 By comparison, these factors are the most stressful and error-prone parts of manual KYB.
 That’s why traditional checks take more time and labor costs because:

 - Compliance officers need to review registries and conduct research individually.
 This process takes hours, sometimes weeks.

-- Companies must create an in-house system, making sure that both compliance officers and IT specialists are involved.
+- Companies must create an in-house system, integrating compliance officers and IT specialists.

-- Compliance specialists need to screen multiple sanction lists and watchlists manually, making this procedure prone to human error, often leading to undesired results.
+- Compliance specialists must manually screen multiple sanction lists and watchlists, making this procedure prone to human error, often leading to undesired results.

 Verify identities in less than 3 minutes.
 Schedule a free demo.